quickfixgo/quickfix/CONTRIBUTING.md

 ## Notes

-* If you report a bug and don not include a fix, please include a failing test
+* If you report a bug and do not include a fix, please include a failing test
 * Generally, contributions without tests will not be accepted
 * Contributions that fail the automated build will not be accepted